 - Participate in the Rapid Rehousing Working Group

-- Based on the Rapid Rehousing Group's identification of the need for efficiency cottages to house folks who are currently un-housed, we are developing a model that other community groups can use as a resource to establish a healthy, closed loop connection between housing, the land, and community.
+- Based on the Rapid Rehousing Group's identification of the need for efficiency cottages to house folks who are currently un-housed, we are developing a model that community groups can use as a resource to establish a healthy, closed loop connection between housing, the land, and community.

 - Support the Kingston CLT organizing effort (more below)